MMK21Hub/slevel-blog/_posts/2025-07-24-rpi-sd-card-incident.md

    - Normally, CPU usage spikes to between 80%–100% while these backups are being created, but only for about 5 minutes or less.
 2. 02:00:00 – Disk utilisation rises to around 48%, consistent with normal disk usage during backups.
 3. 02:15:12 – Disk backlog for the SD card peaks at 7 min 26 sec.
-4. 02:44 (01:44 UTC) – [Monitoring from UptimeRobot](https://stats.uptimerobot.com/Pr5KEg7eN9/796661538) detected that the Pi had stopped responding to HTTP requests.
+4. 02:44 (01:44 UTC) – [Monitoring from UptimeRobot](https://stats.uptimerobot.com/Pr5KEg7eN9/796661538) detected that the Pi had stopped responding to HTTP requests. ([Internal incident link](https://dashboard.uptimerobot.com/incidents/817160927))
    <!-- 5.
 03:36:07 – Disk backlog rises from around 2.5 seconds to around 5 seconds. -->
 5. 03:37:39 – Disk utilisation rises to around 100%.
 6. Around 03:40 – Netdata metrics become unavailable